-When I was told my very young son needed a strict gluten free diet in 2005, I had to adapt.
-And, back then, there weren't many resources to help, or many gluten free products available.
-Today, though, you've got me to help you get started and to hold your hand along this journey.
+When I was told my very young son needed a strict gluten free diet in 2005, I had to adapt quickly, without much information.
+Today, my life's work is to help you get started and to hold your hand along the way as you learn all about eating gluten free.

-**Disclaimers: All of the content on this website, including this page, is for educational purposes only and does not constitute medical advice, which I am not in any way qualified to give.
-All product facts and information, particularly information about processing and labeling, is specific to the United States.
+Disclaimers: All of the content on this website, including this page, is for educational purposes only and does not constitute medical advice, which I am not in any way qualified to give.
+All information, especially about processing and labeling, is specific to the United States.

 What is a gluten free diet?

-A gluten free diet, in its simplest form, is a diet that excludes gluten.
+A gluten free diet is one that excludes gluten.
 Gluten is a family of proteins found in grains like wheat, barley, and rye.
 It acts like a glue that holds food together, maintaining its shape and giving it that characteristic chewy texture we often associate with bread, pasta, and other baked goods.

-When we talk about a gluten free diet, we're talking about a lifestyle that requires careful attention to what we eat.
-The first thing we think of is avoiding obvious sources of gluten like bread or pasta, but also about avoiding hidden sources of gluten in many processed foods, and anything you put on your skin or otherwise in your body.
+A gluten free diet for beginners and the more experienced among us is a lifestyle that requires careful attention to what we eat.
+It means avoiding obvious sources of gluten, like bread or pasta, but also hidden sources of gluten in many processed foods, and anything you put on your skin or otherwise in your body.

 But don't let that intimidate you.
 While it may seem daunting at first, a gluten free diet quickly becomes second nature.

 Anyone with a gluten-related disorder should follow a gluten free diet.
-This includes people with celiac disease, non-celiac gluten sensitivity (NCGS), and gluten ataxia.
-But hey, even if you don't have a diagnosed condition, if you feel better without gluten, you are welcome here!
-Mine is only to help, never judge.
+This generally includes people with celiac disease and non-celiac gluten sensitivity (NCGS).
+Whether you have a diagnosis, a doctor suggested you might try a gluten free diet, or you've found you feel better without gluten, you are welcome here!

 Non-celiac gluten sensitivity (NCGS)

-Non-celiac gluten sensitivity (NCGS) is a condition where individuals experience symptoms similar to those of celiac disease, but it is believed to be without the characteristic damage to the small intestine seen in celiac disease.
+People with non-celiac gluten sensitivity (NCGS) experience symptoms similar to those of celiac disease, but without the damage to the small intestine of celiac disease.

 Celiac disease